rlaput/azure-logs-mcp/README.md

 **Query Details:**

 - Searches logs from the specified duration (default: last 7 days)
-- Looks for the order number in request names, URLs, and custom dimensions
+- Looks for the search term in request names, URLs, and custom dimensions
 - Returns up to the specified limit of results ordered by timestamp (most recent first)
 - Query timeout is set to 30 minutes
 - Uses parameterized queries to prevent injection attacks